-- Over the course of the residency year, each resident will be responsible for planning and executing a longitudinal project. - Projects are assigned based on resident preference as indicated by resident rank-lists; most residents obtain one of their top choices. - A project advisor will be assigned to provide guidance to the resident throughout the year, however the resident is ultimately responsible for each element of the project. - The resident and project advisor will collaborate to add additional members to the research team as applicable per the scope of the project. - The resident will complete all of the items listed in the Residency Project Checklist throughout the year including: - Protocol submission template available on the Residency SharePoint site - Vizient Abstract Submission see Vizient website (due approx. Nov 1st) - Vizient Poster Submission during the ASHP Annual Clinical Meeting - Wisconsin Pharmacy Residency Conference or Great Lakes Residency Conference presentation (due approx. mid-January (WPRC) or Feb 1st (WPRC)) - Great Lakes slide set submission see Great Lakes website http://glprc.com/ - Froedtert Resident Research Symposium (presentation of research to Froedtert & MCW Pharmacy Staff in late May/early June) - Manuscript

-- Major project must be summarized in a written format acceptable for publication.
-Submission for ASHP Best Practice Award is also acceptable. - Residents are strongly encouraged to pursue publication and/or presentation of their project in a peer-review setting upon completion of their residency. - Resources - Numerous resources for residency project work are available on the Pharmacy SharePoint site
+- Over the course of the residency year, each resident will be responsible for planning and executing a project - Projects are selected using resident rank-lists; most residents obtain one of their top few choices of project - A project advisor (or co-advisors) will be assigned to provide guidance to the resident throughout the year, however the resident is ultimately responsible for each element of the project - The resident and project advisor(s) will collaborate to add additional members to the research team (ie. staff pharmacists, physicians, pharmacy students, medical residents) - The resident will complete all of the items listed in the Residency Project Checklist (above) throughout the year including: - Scoping project template available on the Residency SharePoint site - Protocol submission template available on the Residency SharePoint site - Vizient abstract submission see Vizient website (optional) - Vizient poster submission during the ASHP Annual Clinical Meeting (optional) - Podium presentation submission to the Wisconsin Pharmacy Residency Conference (WPRC) - Podium presentation at Froedtert Residency Symposium (optional) - ID conference abstract submission (ID week, MAD-ID, etc.) - Manuscript - Major project must be summarized in a written format acceptable for publication.
+Submission for ASHP Best Practice Award is also acceptable.
+Residents are strongly encouraged to pursue publication and/or presentation of their project in a peer-review setting upon completion of their residency. - Resources - Numerous resources for residency project work are on the Pharmacy SharePoint site or on the shared drive at the following location: I:\FMLH\PHARMACY\PGY2 ID Residency\Resident Project Resources